koszullab/instaGRAAL/README.md

 This work is under continuous development/improvement - see [GRAAL](https://github.com/koszullab/GRAAL) for information about the basic principles.

+You can now easily install InstaGRAAL using a docker container available below.

 ## Installation

 Install from PyPI: